|Researched by||John Readman||Refereed by||This information is not refereed|

 |No evidence (NEv)||Not relevant (NR)||No evidence (NEv)|

 Scour in this biotope will probably limit the establishment of all but the most scour resistant invasive non-indigenous species (INIS) and no direct evidence was found for effects of INIS on this biotope.
 The low levels of light within this biotope are considered to also inhibit invasive algal species.
-The Australasian barnacle Austrominius (syn Elminius) modestus was introduced to British waters on ships during the second World War.
+The Australasian barnacle Austrominius (syn Elminius) modestus was introduced to British waters on ships during the Second World War.
 The species does well in estuaries and bays, where it can displace Semibalanus balanoides.
 However, on exposed shores, the native species out-compete this invasive species (Raffaelli & Hawkins, 1999).
-Two non-native spirobids – Dexiospira oshoroensis and Pileolaria rose pigment ATA - were found on the non-native algae Sargassum muticum in Portsmouth (Knight-Jones et al., 1975).
+Two non-native spirorbids – Dexiospira oshoroensis and Pileolaria rose pigment ATA - were found on the non-native algae Sargassum muticum in Portsmouth (Knight-Jones et al., 1975).
 Invasive tubeworms are reported from UK harbours (Thorp et al., 1986) and are likely to be well established in areas with large volumes of ship traffic.
 The tunicates Didemnum vexillum and Asterocarpa humilis, the hydroid Schizoporella japonica and the bryozoan Watersipora subatra (Bishop, 2012c; Bishop, 2015a,b; Wood, 2015) are currently only recorded from artificial hard substratum in the UK and it is not clear what their established range and impacts in the UK would be.
 Didemnum vexillum occurs in tide pools in other areas where it has become established (Bishop, 2012c) and can have substantial effects on communities, similarly the tunicates Corella eumyota and Botrylloides violaceus can smother rock habitats (Bishop, 2011b, 2012b).

 Sensitivity assessment.
 Overall, there is ‘No evidence’ of this biotope having been adversely affected by non-native species.
 It should be noted that replacement of native barnacles and spirorbids by non-natives alters the identity of the species present but would have little impact on biotope character and function.
 Due to the constant risk of new invasive species, the literature for this pressure should be revisited.

-Diseased encrusting corallines were first observed in the tropics in the early 1990’s when the bacterial pathogen Coralline Lethal Orange Disease (CLOD) was discovered (Littler & Littler, 1995).
-All species of articulated and crustose species tested to date are easily infected by CLOD and it has been increasing in occurrence at sites where first observed and spreading through the tropics.
+Diseased encrusting corallines were first observed in the tropics in the early 1990s when the bacterial pathogen Coralline Lethal Orange Disease (CLOD) was discovered (Littler & Littler, 1995).
+All species of articulated and crustose species tested to date are easily infected by CLOD and it has been increasing in occurrence at sites where is was first observed and spreading through the tropics.
 Another bacterial pathogen causing a similar CLOD disease has been observed with a greater distribution and a black fungal pathogen first discovered in American Samoa has been dispersing (Littler & Littler, 1998).
 An unknown pathogen has also been reported to lead to white ‘target-shaped’ marks on corallines, again in the tropics (Littler et al., 2007).
 No evidence was found that these pathogens are impacting temperate coralline habitats.

 Gochfeld et al. (2012) found that diseased sponges hosted significantly different bacterial assemblages compared to healthy sponges, with diseased sponges also exhibiting a significant decline in sponge mass and protein content.
 Sponge disease epidemics can have serious long-term effects on sponge populations, especially in long-lived, slow-growing species (Webster, 2007).
 Numerous sponge populations have been brought to the brink of extinction, including cases in the Caribbean (with 70-95% disappearance of sponge specimens) (Galstoff, 1942) and the Mediterranean (Vacelet, 1994; Gaino et al., 1992).
 Decaying patches and white bacterial film were reported in Haliclona oculata and Halichondria panicea in North Wales, 1988-89, however, no disease has been detected since (Webster, 2007).
 Specimens of Cliona spp. exhibited blackened damage since 2013 in Skomer.
 Preliminary results have shown that clean, fouled and blackened Cliona all have very different bacterial communities.
 The blackened Cliona are effectively dead and have a bacterial community similar to marine sediments.
 The fouled Cliona have a very distinct bacterial community that may suggest a specific pathogen caused the effect (Burton, pers comm; Preston & Burton, 2015).
 No record of diseases in the characterizing hydroids could be found.
 There appears to be little research into ascidian diseases, particularly in the Atlantic.
 The parasite Lankesteria ascidiae targets the digestive tubes and can cause ‘long faeces syndrome’ in Ciona intestinalis (although it has also been recorded in other species).
 Mortality occurs in severely affected individuals within about a week following first symptoms.
 (Mita et al., 2012).